AntumMT/game-antum/mods/world/ethereal/README.md

  - Added fishing api to add new items (read API.txt file)
  - Certain fish can only be found in specific biomes
  - Rename textures so they begin with ethereal_ (sorry texture pack folks)
+ - Override mushroom spread abm to use "group:mushroom"

 ### 1.27

-Commit: Update ethereal mod to Git commit 90cdf94 & patch to allow...
-...growing most saplings on default dirt.